-County Normal Cost 10.09%
+County Normal Cost 10.10%

-30-year Amortization of UAAL 1.99
+30-year Amortization of UAAL 4.12

-Total County Contribution 12.08%
+Total County Contribution 14.22%

-The 0.32% decrease in the total County contribution rate was primarily due to the investment gains which caused a 0.24% decrease in the UAAL rate.
-This was somewhat offset by increases in the contribution rate due to salary increases that exceeded the assumption.
-The UAAL rate reflects a 30-year amortization from the valuation date and the one-year deferral in the implementation of the new County contribution rate effective July 1, 2009.
+The 2.14% increase in the total County contribution rate was primarily due to the recognition of both current and deferred investment losses, which caused a 3.91% increase in the UAAL rate.
+This was somewhat offset by changes in the Funding Policy which included the move from a three-year asset smoothing method to a five-year smoothing method, as well as the inclusion of STAR reserves in the valuation assets.
+The UAAL rate reflects a 30-year amortization from the valuation date with a July 1, 2010 implementation date for the new County contribution rate.

-The change in the calculated normal cost contribution rates from year-to-year is generally due to two factors.
+The change in the calculated Normal Cost contribution rates from year-to-year is generally due to two factors.
 These factors are listed in order of magnitude (i.e., experience had the greatest impact this year):

 - (1) Experience: Normal experience from year-to-year, reflecting differences in both the weighting between membership groups and in their characteristics, as well as on what was assumed to occur during the past fiscal year and what actually occurred, particularly with respect to salary increases.
-Based on current plan provisions, the aggregate normal cost rate is expected to decrease as a greater number of members are covered by General Plans D and E and Safety B. Additionally, as members transfer between Plan D and Plan E, this will also have an impact. - (2) Contribution Shut-Off: For general members hired prior to April 1973 and all safety members, member contributions are not collected after the member has 30 years of service.
-Therefore, the member contributions towards the total annual normal cost is zero, resulting in a sizable increase for in the County's share of the normal cost contributions for the years when the member has more than 30 years of service.
-The County's share of the normal cost rates for those groups can be expected to increase rather than remain level, as otherwise expected under the entry age cost method.
+Based on current plan provisions, the aggregate Normal Cost rate is expected to decrease as a greater number of members are covered by General Plans D and E and Safety B. Additionally, as members transfer between Plan D and Plan E, this will also have an impact. - (2) Contribution Shut-Off: For general members hired prior to April 1973 and all safety members, member contributions are not collected after the member has 30 years of service.
+Therefore, the member contributions towards the total annual Normal Cost is zero, resulting in a sizable increase for in the County's share of the Normal Cost contributions for the years when the member has more than 30 years of service.
+The County's share of the Normal Cost rates for those groups can be expected to increase rather than remain level, as otherwise expected under the entry age cost method.
 As most general members hired prior to April 1973 have now attained 30 years of service, this statement applies mainly to safety groups.

-Exhibit 10: Calculated Normal Cost Contribution Rates - June 30, 2008
+Exhibit 10: Calculated Normal Cost Contribution Rates - June 30, 2009